-As a scientist and STEM educator, the “T for Technology” in STEM is crucial for a holistic approach to learning.
+As a scientist and science, technology, engineering, and math (STEM) educator, the “T ” in STEM is crucial for a holistic approach to learning.
 We live in a technological age and I have an obligation to educate others about how technology can be leveraged in education, but I also have an obligation to remain current in methodology and best practice.
 My role has transitioned from classroom teacher to partnership coordinator within the last three years.
 I am a sort of bridge between the formal and informal education worlds.
 In order for me to continue growing as an educator, I need to focus on: maintaining a close connection to classroom environments in and out of school, keeping a strong network of STEM educators, and developing leadership skills necessary to work with the next generation of educators.
 As this Master of Arts in Educational Technology (MAET) journey comes to a close, I need to prioritize what will keep pushing me professionally and pedagogically.

 A Strong Network

 As my career progresses, leadership is a facet of my professional development I need to consider much as scientists should disseminate their research to the public.
 I believe in reciprocal education where I am learner and teacher at the same time.
-Another area of my work is to mentor university students and prepare/support them in their work with school age youth.
+Another area of my work is to mentor university students and prepare/support them in their work with youth in various grades Kindergarten-8th grade.
 Northwestern University is recognizing this shared community vision of leading by doing.
 The Northwestern Leadership Framework is rooted in social justice, stewardship, partnership & collaboration, innovation, and integrity.
 I am currently trying to learn from others in the university to see what aspects of the Framework are already in place and how I can support and increase opportunities.

 Theory in Action